diana-hui-yang/cohesity-scripts/sbt/restore-ora-coh-sbt/linux/README.md

 ## Restore exmaple

-### Restore database "orcl" validate example when sbt library is in lib directory under the script directory.
+### Restore database validate example when sbt library is in lib directory under the script directory.
+The database name is "orcl".
 The database won't be over-written.
 - ./restore-ora-coh-sbt.bash -i orcl -y cohesity -v orasbt1
 ### Restore database"orcl" assuming controlfile are still intact when sbt library is in directory /u01/app/cohesity.
 The database will be over-written.
 - ./restore-ora-coh-sbt.bash -i orcl -y cohesity -v orasbt1 -s /u01/app/coheisty -f yes